• facebook

 Hair

-All hair accessories must be navy blue, white or black, and must be plain, simple and functional.
+Hair accessories must be navy blue, white or black.
+They must be plain, simple and functional.

 Shirt